canonical/snapd/docs/rest.md

-    * `status`: can be either `not installed`, `installing`, `installed`, `uninstalling`, `active` (i.e. is current), `removed` (but data present), `purging`; there is no `purged` state, as a purged package is undistinguishable from a non-installed pacakge.
+    * `status`: can be either `not installed`, `installing`, `installed`, `uninstalling`, `active` (i.e. is current), `removed` (but data present), `purging`; there is no `purged` state, as a purged package is undistinguishable from a non-installed package.
 For statuses that signal a background operation is in course, see the `operation` field.
 Transient states not implemented yet.
     * `name`: the package name.
     * `version`: a string representing the version.
     * `vendor`: a string representing the vendor.
-    * `icon`: a url to the package icon, possible relative to this server.
+    * `icon`: a url to the package icon, possibly relative to this server.
     * `type`: the type of snappy package; one of `app`, `framework`, `kernel`, `gadget`, or `os`.
     * `description`: package description